New Yorkers are biking for Black lives — and to end disparities in cycling

 'Biking while Black'

-Biking is on the rise in the U.S. and Americans of color represent one of the fastest growing segments.
-However, Black and Brown cyclists say they continue to struggle for acceptance in the cycling world.
+Biking is on the rise in the United States, and Americans of color represent one of the fastest-growing segments.
+However, Black and brown cyclists say they continue to struggle for acceptance in the cycling world.
 Black and Hispanic cyclists are more likely to be ticketed while riding and have a greater likelihood of being harassed by police or being assaulted, experts say, while their communities are more likely to lack bike infrastructure found in White and affluent neighborhoods.

-A recent study by Smart Growth America titled, “Dangerous by Design,” found that the victims of traffic fatalities are disproportionately Native American, Black and Hispanic.
+A recent study by Smart Growth America, titled “Dangerous by Design,” found that the victims of traffic fatalities are disproportionately Native American, Black and Hispanic.

-Lower-income communities, many overwhelmingly Black or Hispanic, often aren’t designed to for bike use experts say, citing a lack of safe roads for biking.
+Lower-income communities, many overwhelmingly Black or Hispanic, often are not designed for bike use, experts say, citing a lack of safe roads for biking.

 “We are disproportionately more likely to be hit and killed by a car.
 We don’t have access to quality bicycle infrastructure,” said Charles T. Brown, a senior researcher at the Alan M. Voorhees Transportation Center at Rutgers.

-“The data shows that police officers throughout this country are targeting, and racially discriminating against people of color, in particular Black and Brown people.
+“The data shows that police officers throughout this country are targeting, and racially discriminating against, people of color, in particular Black and brown people.

 “Our mobility has been arrested,” said Brown, who is Black and is one of the nation’s top leaders in transportation equity and justice.